BND Hamburger Icon

 2. Browsed by an individual: This option will create a slideshow where the viewer cannot control when slides advance.
 This is an autoplay feature, but the viewer will still have to hit Play to get it started.

 If you don’t want your viewers to have access to when the slideshow starts and stops, select the third option.
-The Loop Continuously option underneath will be automatically selected.
+The Loop Continuously option underneath will automatically remain selected.

 Did You Know?Did you know